slarmoo/.github/profile/essentials/startupSpec/startupSpec.md

 - **CSS** - Styling and animating
 - **JavaScript** - Interactivity _(e.g. What happens when a user presses a button)_
 - **React** - Reactivity, components, and routing using the React web framework.
 - **Web service** - Remote functions that your application calls on your, and someone else's, web server _(e.g. saveScores, getWeather, chatWithFriend)_.

-> [!IMPORTANT]
-> In addition to calling your own service, you must include at least one call to a service that you didn't write.
+You must include **at least one call to a service that you didn't write**.
 You can view a list of APIs here: [https://github.com/public-apis/public-apis](https://github.com/public-apis/public-apis).

 - **Authentication**: An input for your user to create an account and login.
 You will want to display the user's name after they login.
 - **Database data**: A rendering of application data that is stored in the database.
 For Simon, this is the high scores of all players.